daveyproctor/GeoCities/README.md

 - The script caches API responses to reduce redundant API calls
 - It logs the number of API calls made during processing
 - At the end of processing, it reports the total number of API calls made
+- Creates a filtered dataset of the largest cities per country to optimize search

+## Generated Files

+When you run the script, it generates the following files:

+- `worldcities.largest_N_per_country.csv`: A filtered dataset containing the N largest cities per country (where N is the value of `--max_cities_per_country`).
+This file is used to optimize the search for nearest large cities by limiting the search to the most significant cities in each country.